-Blepharitis or inflammation of the eyelid is a very common condition.
-It is a dandruff-like scaling of the skin on the lid margins which results in soreness, redness, and crustiness.
-In its most severe stages, it can affect the lash follicle and cause the lashes to fall out.
+Blepharitis is an inflammation or infection of the eyelids at the base of the eyelashes.
+It is a common condition that causess a dandruff-like scaling of the skin on the lid margins which results in soreness, redness, and crustiness.
+In its most severe stages, it can cause the lashes to fall out.

-Blepharitis usually occurs when the glands leading to the hair follicle at the base of the eyelash secrete too much oil, become clogged, or become infected with bacteria.
+Blepharitis usually occurs when the glands leading to the hair follicle at the base of the eyelash secrete too much oil, or become clogged and infected with bacteria.

 Blepharitis is not contagious but can be chronic, occurring in conjunction with excessively oily facial skin.